dhcav/ShortcutsForJamfPro/readme.md

 ## Security
 ### Authentication
-I used quite strong language in this section of the original version of this readme.
+~~It is still true that until there is a Jamf Shortcuts app to provide auth via approved Actions, we can't avoid having credentials appear in plain text.~~

-It is still true that until there is a Jamf Shortcuts app to provide auth via approved Actions, we can't avoid having credentials appear in plain text.
+Jamf have released [Jamf Actions](https://github.com/Jamf-Concepts/actions) for macOS which provides fully-secure Actions for Shortcuts, supporting both username/password and API role/client authentication.

-But in the meantime, Jamf's new API Role/Client authentication option has effectively eliminated the risk of credentials improperly shared within a Shortcut being used to access the Jamf Pro GUI.
+For non-Mac usage, Jamf's API Role/Client authentication option has effectively eliminated the risk of credentials improperly shared within a Shortcut being used to access the Jamf Pro GUI.
 And now that helper Shortcuts are in play, setting one up with your Client ID and Secret to generate the token and pass through to the main Shortcut is a piece of cake.

 Of course I wouldn't make you create one from scratch though.
 See [getJamfProUrlAndToken_server_apiClient](https://github.com/dhcav/ShortcutsForJamfPro/tree/main/getJamfProUrlAndToken_server_apiClient) for more info.